 MFC-1040, Apaxen’s lead compound

-MFC-1040 has shown robust in vivo efficacy in multiple rodent models of PAH (J. Med.
+MFC-1040 has shown robust in vivo efficacy in multiple rodent models of Pulmonary Fibrosis, Pulmonary Arterial Hypertension (J. Med.
 Chem.
-2018, 61, 2725-2736), namely monocrotaline (MCT), Sugen/chronic hypoxia (SuHx) and Bleomycin (BLM) (Int.
+2018, 61, 2725-2736), (Int.
 J. Mol.
 Sci.
-2018, 19, 4105) both as monotherapy and/or as a combination with other PAH commercialized drugs.
+2018, 19, 4105), Neutrophilic Asthma and Gout.